-Date of Review Amendment/Reason for Review Authorised By 18.01.2024 Policy amended to reflect routine updates that are made to the safeguarding policy each year in line with changes to statutory guidance, this policy has been significantly redrafted compared to previous versions to reduce the duplication and overlap between the school policies and the overarching Trust policies.
+Date of Review Amendment/Reason for Review Authorised By 18.1.25 Changes to definition of safeguarding and other changes in KCSIE 2024.
+Amendment of forms and description of the annual safeguarding review to take account of the new governance structure.
+18.01.2024 Policy amended to reflect routine updates that are made to the safeguarding policy each year in line with changes to statutory guidance, this policy has been significantly redrafted compared to previous versions to reduce duplication and overlap between school policies and the overarching Trust policy.
 Board Meeting 18.01.2024

+Linked to:

-Linked to: HTO library Every Policy Document System HR shared drive iTrent: Experience template & Company News Policies (HTO)
+HTO library Every Policy Document System HR shared drive iTrent: Experience template & Company News Policies (HTO) Trustee document library